ellraiser/beenet/readme.md

 Beenjamin and their friend Beetrix want to play APICO together.
 They are both at Beenjamin's house, on the same network.
 Beenjamin wants to host their world, and Beetrix wants to join them.

 - Step 1: Beenjamin downloads the BeeNet server from the [Releases](https://github.com/ellraiser/beenet/releases) section and runs the program
-- Step 2: Beenjamin opens APICO, and enters the IP shown in the server as their Custom IP
+- Step 2: Beenjamin opens APICO, and enters the IP shown in the server as their Custom IP in-game
 - Step 3: Beenjamin clicks "Host Game" in APICO as they would normally and starts their world
 - Step 4: Beenjamin sends Beetrix the IP shown in the server, who also sets this as their Custom IP in-game
 - Step 5: Beetrix enters the host code from Beenjamin's game, and joins the world